Vardhan-Harsh07/Hostel-Administration-Program-Bennett-edorm-/README.md

-Introduction
+Bennett-e-dorm: Hostel Administration System
-Welcome to Bennett-e-dorm, a comprehensive Hostel Administration System designed in C++.
-This project provides a user-friendly interface for students and administrators to manage hostel-related tasks efficiently.
-The system utilizes advanced technologies to greet users according to the time of the day and offers distinct functionalities for students and administrators.
+Welcome to Bennett-e-dorm, a C++-based Hostel Administration System that ensures seamless management for students and administrators alike.
+The system employs a friendly interface, incorporating advanced features to enhance the user experience.

-Features
-Common Features
-Greetings: Upon running the application, users will be greeted with a welcome message tailored to the time of the day (morning, afternoon, or evening).

-Menu Options:
+Greetings and Menu Options

-Student
-Administrator
-Exit
+Upon execution, Bennett-e-dorm extends a warm welcome, varying its greeting based on the time of the day.
+Users are presented with three main options: Student, Administrator, and Exit.

 Student Zone
-Registration:

-Enroll No. (College ID)
-Name
-Mobile No.
-Password
-Confirm Password
-The system ensures password confirmation and valid mobile number entry.
-User details are saved in registered.txt.

-Login:

-Enroll No.
-Password
-Successful login leads to the Student Zone.

-Room Allotment:

-Name
-Enroll No.
-Gender
-Preferred State
+Registration: Students can register by providing essential details, such as Enroll No. (College ID), Name, Mobile No., Password, and Confirm Password.
+Stringent checks ensure password accuracy and validate mobile numbers.
+Successful registrations are recorded in the registered.txt file.

+Login: Enrolled students can access the Student Zone by entering their Enroll No. and Password.

-Students are allotted rooms based on gender and preferred state.
-Room details are saved in roomallocation.txt.
-If a room is full, the information is moved to finalroomallocation.txt.
+Room Allotment: Students have the option to secure a room based on their gender and preferred state.
+The system intelligently allocates rooms, saving the information in roomallocation.txt.
+If a room is full, the data is transferred to finalroomallocation.txt.

-Raise a Complaint:

-Enroll No.
-Name
-Brief Complaint
-Complaints are saved in complaint.txt, and a confirmation message is provided.
+Raise a Complaint: Students can log complaints, providing their Enroll No., Name, and a brief description of the issue.
+Complaints are stored in the complaint.txt file, with a confirmation message provided.

-Return to Main Menu
+Return to Main Menu and Exit options are available.

-Exit

 Administrator Zone
-Login:

-Admin ID
-Password
-Successful login leads to the Administrator Zone.
+Administrators access the system by entering their credentials.

-Show Allotted Students:
-Displays information from finalroomallocation.txt about students and their allotted rooms.
+Show Allotted Students: This feature displays information from finalroomallocation.txt, showcasing students and their respective allotted rooms.

-Show All Complaints:
+Show All Complaints: Administrators can view complaints lodged by students, sourced from the complaint.txt file.
-Displays complaints from complaint.txt.

-Return to Main Menu
+Return to Main Menu and Exit options are available for administrators.

-Exit

 Implementation Details
-The project uses data structures such as Binary Search Tree and Vector for efficient storage and retrieval.
-There are eight .cpp files, including main.cpp, where all components merge seamlessly.
-Information is stored in eight .txt files, ensuring organized data management.
+The project leverages data structures, including Binary Search Trees and Vectors, to enhance efficiency in data storage and retrieval.
+With eight .cpp files, including the central main.cpp, the components seamlessly integrate.
+Information is systematically managed across eight .txt files.

 Conclusion
+Bennett-e-dorm offers a user-centric approach to hostel administration.
+Whether you are a student seeking hassle-free accommodation or an administrator in need of streamlined oversight, this system is tailored to meet your requirements.
+Your valuable feedback is appreciated, and we hope your experience with Bennett-e-dorm is both pleasant and efficient.

+Visit our GitHub repository for further details and updates.
 Thank you for choosing Bennett-e-dorm!
-Whether you are a student looking for hassle-free hostel management or an administrator seeking streamlined oversight, this system is designed to meet your needs effectively.
-Your feedback is valuable, and we hope you have a pleasant experience using Bennett-e-dorm.